-Backman's new novel is set in a backwater Swedish town whose glory days are gone—except when it comes to hockey.
+This was a hard read because of the content but so, so good.
+Backman's latest novel is set in a backwater Swedish town whose glory days are gone—except when it comes to hockey.
 In Beartown, hockey is everything, and the players on the boys' A-team have god-like status.
 But this isn't just a hockey story.
 One night after a huge win, the teens throw a raucous party to celebrate—and what happens there splinters the community.
-Imagine Missoula meets You Will Know Me, and you've got it about right.
 Part coming-of-age story, part community-in-crisis, completely fabulous.
 (And I don't care a bit about hockey, so that's saying something.)
 Heads up, readers: triggers abound.
 If you've read and enjoyed Backman in the past, you'll recognize his skillful prose, but not the tone: this novel bears none of the whimsy of his previous work.
-Publication date: April 25.

 The #1 New York Times bestselling author of A Man Called Ove returns with a dazzling, profound novel about a small town with a big dream—and the price required to make it come true.

 People say Beartown is finished.
 A tiny community nestled deep in the forest, it is slowly losing ground to the ever encroaching trees.
 But down by the lake stands an old ice rink, built generations ago by the working men who founded this town.
 And in that ice rink is the reason people in Beartown believe tomorrow will be better than today.
 Their junior ice hockey team is about to compete in the national semi-finals, and they actually have a shot at winning.
 All the hopes and dreams of this place now rest on the shoulders of a handful of teenage boys.

 Being responsible for the hopes of an entire town is a heavy burden, and the semi-final match is the catalyst for a violent act that will leave a young girl traumatized and a town in turmoil.
 Accusations are made and, like ripples on a pond, they travel through all of Beartown, leaving no resident unaffected.